smandala-glitch/price_radar_agent/README.md

 ## PriceRadarAiAgent

-PriceRadarAiAgent is a Python-based price comparison agent similar to Buyhatke.
+PriceRadarAiAgent is a Python-based price comparison agent.
 It can take a product name or URL, scrape Amazon and Flipkart using Apify actors, store price history in SQLite, and use Google's Gemini model to recommend the best deal.

 ### Features